 The standoff: Altman vs. Friar

-OpenAI confidentially filed its IPO paperwork and has the machinery in place for a 2026 listing.
-But the CEO and CFO are publicly pulling in different directions.
+OpenAI confidentially filed its IPO paperwork with the SEC on June 8, 2026, following Anthropic’s own confidential filing the week before.
+But the CEO and CFO are reported to be pulling in different directions.

-Sam Altman has declared the $1 trillion valuation floor a non-starter — a 17% premium over OpenAI’s most recent private mark of $852 billion (set March 2026).
-He’s rejected the “take a lower price and list in late 2026” option that advisers presented.
+Sam Altman has declared the $1 trillion valuation floor a non-starter — a 17% premium over OpenAI’s most recent private mark of $852 billion, set in a $122 billion funding round that closed March 31, 2026.
+He’s rejected the “take a lower price and list in late 2026” option that advisers presented, per the same Bloomberg-sourced reporting.

-CFO Sarah Friar has been the internal advocate for waiting until 2027.
-Her concerns are concrete: $600 billion in infrastructure spending commitments already on the books, and the difficulty of hitting public-company reporting cadence on Altman’s aggressive timeline.
+CFO Sarah Friar has been reported as the internal advocate for waiting until 2027.
+Reuters and The Information reported she raised concerns about roughly $600 billion in projected infrastructure/compute spending commitments and doubted OpenAI would be ready to meet public-company reporting standards on Altman’s timeline.

-Where it stands: Kalshi traders now put 59% odds on OpenAI officially announcing an IPO by March 2027, and 73% probability by June 2027.
+Where it stands: Kalshi traders put 59% odds on OpenAI officially announcing an IPO by March 2027, and 73% probability by June 2027 (figures as reported in late June 2026 — prediction-market odds move continuously, so check Kalshi’s live market for the current number).
 The window has shifted from “late this year” to “sometime next year.”

 Anthropic may cross the finish line first